7 Different Types of Cloud Computing Structures

 Public Cloud

-Public Cloud, is a type of hosting which cloud services are delivered over a network for public use.
+Public Cloud, is a type of hosting in which cloud services are delivered over a network for public use.

 - Customers do not have any control over the location of the infrastructure.